 We have all been hoping for a nice summer and so far, so good.
 June and July have brought some fantastic weather to UK Mainland and it’s set to continue according to the forecasters.
-Actionable tips to save water and money for your business in 2018 from So Clean, leading Commercial Cleaning company in the South East.
+Actionable tips to save water and money for your business from So Clean, leading Contract Cleaners in London covering Kent and the South East.

 Water Saving Tips for Businesses

 Businesses can reduce bills and conserve water use generally, not just during these hot spells.
 Has your business installed water saving devices such as water-efficient taps which save both water and energy by minimising the use of heated water?